josejoserojas/find-parks/README.md

-# Find parks around you fot your picnic!
+# Find parks around you for your picnic!

 For Picnic days we created this small sample to search for parks around a location.